Someone’s heart rate can increase or stay the same during a heart attack. An elevated heart rate is not a specific sign or symptom of a heart attack.

 - chest discomfort or shortness of breath

 - cold sweat

 Symptoms can vary based on whether a person is male or female.
 Everyone may have chest pain or fullness.
-Females are more likely to experience some of the other atypical symptoms, such as discomfort around the body.
+Females are

 - family history of heart disease